Keyboard shortcuts

 How do I implement the grammar processing?

-Basically, the grammar processing is implemented in the calc_grammar.rs.
+Basically, grammar processing is implemented in calc_grammar.rs.

 The struct CalcGrammar contains a collection of variables and their values called env.
 It also contains a stack of values that holds the intermediate results during the calculation: